AideenM12/Galway-Tours-MS1/README.md

 * The bar.jpg image was originally obtained from [Alexander Jawfox on upsplash.com](https://unsplash.com/photos/ts2e1Dia5Ec)
 * The galway.jpg image was originally obtained from [Markus Voetter on upsplash.com](https://unsplash.com/photos/s12s4dZSwLk)
 * The language.jpg image was originally obtained from [Elevate on upsplash.com](https://unsplash.com/photos/UoPNA8I-_p0)
 * The following images were supplied by me for the testimonials section of the homepage: aoifeandnoddy.jpg, brian.jpg, becky.jpg,    rob.jpg.

+### Acknowledgements